skrattaren/apf.rst/apf.rst

 + [p.
 63] "Agnes's left arm twitched [...] as if guided by a mind of its own."

-  The hero of the cult horror parody "`Evil Dead II`_" has a similar problem, which he eventually resolves by cutting off his own hand; this scene could well be partly inspired by the film.
+  The hero of the cult horror parody **Evil Dead II** has a similar problem, which he eventually resolves by cutting off his own hand; this scene could well be partly inspired by the film.